 Season your pasta with some salt and give it a sprinkle of chopped walnuts before serving.

-- Can this dish be made gluten-free?
-Yes!
-Just use your favorite gluten-free pasta.
+Yup!
+Just use your favorite vegan and gluten-free pasta.

-Roasted Butternut Squash Pasta with Walnuts & Kale
+Vegan Roasted Butternut Squash Pasta with Kale & Walnuts

 This hearty butternut squash pasta is made with a light white wine sauce, tender kale, and chunks of sweet, caramelized roasted butternut squash.
 It's easy to make and perfect for everything from special occasions to weeknight dinners!